Best Value Deal – Your purchase includes a choice of 10 discussion responses that you can choose from.

 Respond to at least one peer.
-Here, in reading others’ posts and replying to them, you will learn a great deal more about approaches to composing good argumentative points and about the passion and the person behind your classmates’ stances.
+Here, in reading others’ posts and replying to them, you will learn a great deal more about approaches to composing good argumentative points.
 In your follow-up posts, please share your thoughts on your classmates’ analysis of the textbook reading and review your classmates’ own paragraph drafts, using the best practices studied this week to evaluate how well the student has applied all principles and to offer suggestions for improvement.
 Please fully explain your evaluations.

 - Minimum of 2 sources cited (assigned readings/online lessons and an outside scholarly source)

 - APA format for in-text citations and list of references

 This activity will be graded using the Discussion Grading Rubric.
 Please review the following link:

 - Link (webpage): Discussion Guidelines

 Due Date for Initial Post: By 11:59 p.m.
 MT Recommended by Wednesday